ArchitectureWhat to See

 I have also answered the questions that are asked most frequently

-If you need more information, leave a comment below; if you would like to visit the Castle and the Passetto di Borgo, purchase your entrance ticket by skipping the queue at the ticket office.
+If you need more information, please leave a comment below; however, if you would like to visit the Castle, please purchase your entrance ticket by skipping the ticket line at the ticket office.

 Cover Image: Photo by Chris 73 via Wikipedia